THEOplayer/documentation/theoplayer/how-to-guides/01-ads/11-how-to-subscribe-to-ad-events.md

 Because this `Ads` interface inherits from [`EventDispatcher`](pathname:///theoplayer/v6/api-reference/ios/Ads%20Events.html), you can leverage event listeners in this interface.

-The ad-related events are documented at [pathname:///theoplayer/v6/api-reference/ios/Ads%20Events.html](pathname:///theoplayer/v6/api-reference/ios/Ads%20Events.html).
+The ad-related events are documented in [Ads Events](pathname:///theoplayer/v6/api-reference/ios/Ads%20Events.html).
 To subscribe to an event, you select an event from this page, use the `Ads` interface, call the `addEventListener` method, and set the event as the first parameter, and the callback as the second parameter.